piqnt/stage.js/doc/api.md

 });
 ```

-#### Ticks
+#### Game Loop
-In each rendering cycle, before rendering, entire application tree is ticked.
+Each rendering cycle consist of ticking and drawing application tree.
 The application and its nodes can be updated on ticking.

-If at least one node is touched during ticking the application tree will be rendered and game loop will continue,
+If at least one node is touched during ticking the application tree will be redrawn and game loop will continue
-else if at least one ticking function returns true only game loop will continue,
+If no node is touched but at least one ticking function returns `true` game loop will continue but previous drawing will be retained.
-otherwise the application will pause until it is touched directly or indirectly.
+Otherwise the application will pause until it is touched directly or indirectly.

-Nodes are usually touched indirectly by other actions such as pinning,
+Nodes are usually touched indirectly by other actions such as pinning or tree manipulation,
-tree manipulation or other changes, but they can also be touched directly.
+but they can also be touched directly.

 ```javascript
 // Register a function to be called on ticking